piggeywig2000/BMOnline/README.md

 - `F1`: Show the keyboard controls
 - `F2`: Toggle the Show Name Tags setting
 - `F2` and `+` or `-`: Change the Name Tags Size setting
-- `F3`: Toggle the Show Player Counts setting
+- `F3`: Change the Player Count Mode setting
 - `F4`: Toggle the Enable Chat setting
 - `F5`: Change the Player Visibility setting
 - `F5` and `+` or `-`: Change the Personal Space setting